JureFabjan/aba-analysis/README.md

 ```
 Note that the AllenSDK unfortunately requires quite an old version of pandas.
 You might want to upgrade to a newer version of it, once all required packages have been installed.

-If you are debugging with vs code, you might want to use https://pypi.org/project/ptvsd/ for much better debugging-performance:
+If you are debugging with VS Code, you might want to use https://pypi.org/project/ptvsd/ for much better debugging-performance:
 ```
 pip install ptvsd
 ```